right9code/right9ov/01 - BACKEND/_DummyPDF/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 When you tell a story, use vivid descriptions.
 Use your body to tell the story and don't be afraid to do something stupid.
 Again, Dane Cook is a perfect example of this.

-When you are talking to a group or a single girl, the most impor-

----

-tant thing to remember is that she will only be as attracted to you as you expect her to be.
+When you are talking to a group or a single girl, the most important thing to remember is that she will only be as attracted to you as you expect her to be.
 It must be totally natural for you that women swoon over you all day long, and the fact that she does it is no big deal.

 A story from your life should involve humor, adventure, and emotion.
 Use the samples until you can create your own or re-visit some of your own experiences to make them sharpened tools of mass seduction.